NKSBarker/BC_Risk_Matrix/README.md

 Welcome to Nicole's BC models built in collaboration with Canfor and West Fraser!

+This series of scripts is intended to help anyone replicate Nicole's analyses if they have:
+1. A Risk Matrix
+2. Bird data for the region the risk matrix covers

+# More details

 BAM (rep: Nicole Barker, supervised by Erin Bayne) was recruited to collaborate on a project with BC forest products companies (reps: Kari Stuart-Smith of Canfor and Laura Trout of West Fraser), and CWS (rep: Mark Drever).